yossi1981/PathlockAutomationPipeline/README.md

 Instructions:

-In the PathlockAutomationPipeline projects, there are two textual files:
+In the PathlockAutomationPipeline projects, there are two textual files:<br />
-CommandFile.txt
-CommandFile.xml
+CommandFile.txt<br />
+CommandFile.xml<br />
-Those are coppied to the output directory upon build You can run the program with either filenames as an argument from the CLI:
+Those are coppied to the output directory upon build<br />
+You can run the program with either filenames as an argument from the CLI:<br />

-PathlockAutomationPipeline.exe <filename>
+PathlockAutomationPipeline.exe <filename><br />

-or set it as a command line argument in the project settings.
+or set it as a command line argument in the project settings.<br />